 10. Head to the top of the Calgary Tower

-Built in 1967, the Calgary Tower is 191 meters (626ft) high and commemorates Canada’s Centennial.
+Built in 1967, the Calgary Tower stands 191 meters (626 feet) and commemorates Canada’s Centennial.
 It’s the centerpiece of the city and at the top, you’ll get uninterrupted views straight to the Rocky Mountains.
 Plus, the glass floor at the observation deck is thrilling (and terrifying).
-A ticket to the top is 18 CAD.
+A ticket to the top is 19 CAD if you buy online and 21 CAD at the ticket window.

 11. Visit the Heritage Park Historical Village

 This heritage park is like a living museum.
 It showcases Western Canadian history from the 1860s to the 1950s.
 You can ride a steam train, learn how to make old-fashioned ice cream, chat with actors dressed up as prairie settlers, explore First Nations history, and take a horse-drawn wagon ride.
-It’s another one of those somewhat cheesy experiences, but you’ll learn a lot.
+It’s another one of those somewhat cheesy experiences, but you’ll learn a lot and it’s fun for kids.
 Tickets are 30 CAD.

 12. Take a food tour